 Humorist Paul DesOrmeaux teaches writing at the Rochester Institute of Technology and Monroe Community College.
 His goal is to introduce skepticism to a broader audience by combining reason and science with humor/satire to expose myths, pseudoscience, fraudulent claims, and nonsensical ideas.

-WHERE: La Peña Cultural Center, 3105 Shattuck Avenue, Berkeley.
-A 6 minute stroll from the Ashby BART station.
+WHERE: La Peña, 3105 Shattuck Ave, Berkeley, a 6-minute walk from the Ashby BART station.
 [Click for Map]

 If ye value critical thinking, and if ye scorn the flim-flam man, join us, your friends.
-Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over a Spicy Irish Sandwich (?!?) and ale.
+Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over fish & chips and ale.

 WHERE: Fiddlers Green, 333 El Camino Real, Millbrae.
 A 10 minute stroll from the Millbrae BART & Caltrain station.
 [Click for Map]